The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

-It is also clear from Fig. \ref{fig:uvslope_recovery} that the scatter $\Delta \beta$ is driven primarily by photometric redshift uncertainty.
-When the photometric redshift is underestimated, $\beta$ is overestimated, and vice versa.
-We find that typical scatter in the recovered $\beta$ at all $z$ and $M_{\mathrm{UV}}$ is $\sigma_{\beta} \simeq 0.25$, which motivates our decision to set this a minimum error floor on individual $\beta$ estimates (see Section \ref{sec:sample_and_properties}).
-Clearly, obtaining robust spectroscopic redshifts will be key in driving down $\beta$ uncertainties and confirming the results presented here.
+It is also clear from Fig. \ref{fig:uvslope_recovery} that the scatter in $\beta$ is driven primarily by the photometric redshift uncertainties.
+When the photometric redshift is underestimated, $\beta$ is overestimated and vice versa.
+We find that the typical scatter in the recovered $\beta$ at all $z$ and $M_{\mathrm{UV}}$ is $\sigma_{\beta} \simeq 0.25$, which motivates our decision to set this as a minimum error floor on individual $\beta$ estimates (see Section \ref{sec:sample_and_properties}).

-Finally, we find that our results are also unlikely to be driven by selection effects.
-This is partly highlighted by the similarity of the $M_{\mathrm{UV}}$ distributions above and below $z=10.5$ in Fig. \ref{fig:beta_z_redshift_transition}, which demonstrates that our sample selection does not favour intrinsically fainter, and hence bluer, objects in the higher redshift bins.
-As an additional check, we ran a slightly altered version of the simulation above in which galaxies were generated with a uniform distribution in $\beta$ between $\beta=-2.2$ and $\beta=-2.8$.
-This simulation confirmed that our selection criteria recovered the underlying uniform distribution in $\beta$ at all redshifts (e.g. we do not see a bias to bluer $\beta$ at $z>10.5$ introduced by our selection).
+Finally, we find that our results are unlikely to be driven by selection effects.
+This is partly highlighted by the similarity of the $M_{\mathrm{UV}}$ distributions above and below the $z=10.55$ transition in Fig. \ref{fig:beta_z_redshift_transition}, which demonstrates that our sample selection does not favour intrinsically fainter, and hence bluer, objects in the higher redshift bins.
+Two further selection tests are described in detail in Appendix \ref{app:beta_recovery_tests}.
+Across all tests, we find that the evolution of $\beta$ with redshift we observe is not caused by a more efficient selection of bluer objects at higher redshifts.

-In summary, we conclude that our primary result $-$ that by $z=11$ the galaxy population is uniformly extremely blue, with ${\langle \beta_{\mathrm{obs}} \rangle \lesssim -2.5}$ - is not strongly affected by selection effects and/or measurement biases.
-Moreover, multiple independent studies are now coming to similar conclusions \citep[][]{austin2023,topping2023,morales2023}.
-Although our data suggest a rapid evolution in ${\langle \beta \rangle}$ between $z=9$ and $z=11$, larger samples are needed to robustly quantify the exact trend across this short ($\simeq 130$ Myr) span of cosmic time.